AlexExarhos/op-storage/README.md

 - The op-storage interface does not necessarily minimize storage space.
 A tightly controlled SQL table with very specific types will take up less space.

-- Data is not necessarily exposed for access outside of the op-service interface.
+- Data is not necessarily exposed for access outside of the op-storage interface.
 For example, we impose no format restrictions on data type names.
 The following code is perfectly valid:

   ``` python
   db.init('Errors / Issues / Alarms', indexes=[ 'created_at', 'dedupe_key' ])